graphql/graphql-spec/spec/Section 3 -- Type System.md

 Custom *scalar specification URL*s should provide a single, stable format to avoid ambiguity.
 If the linked specification is in flux, the service should link to a fixed version rather than to a resource which might change.

-You can host your custom scalar specification on the GraphQL Foundation owned domain [scalars.graphql.org](https://scalars.graphql.org/), see how to add your specification on the [contribution guide](https://scalars.graphql.org/readme-contribution-guide).
+Note: Some community-maintained custom scalar specifications are hosted at [scalars.graphql.org](https://scalars.graphql.org/).

 Custom *scalar specification URL*s should not be changed once defined.
 Doing so would likely disrupt tooling or could introduce breaking changes within the